Fortyseven/ircawp/README.md

 -   Modify .env with your Slack API credentials.

+## Config

+-   The `prompt` string in the config has some interpolated variables available for dynamic prompt content, including `{today}` for today's date.
+Add your own as needed.

 ## Usage

 -   Run `bot.py` to start the bot.
 If all your configs and models are in place, and your creds are in `.env`, it should just work.